langchain-ai/opengpts/README.md

 This takes advantage of LangChain's many integrations.
 It is important to note that depending on which LLM you use, you may need to change how you are prompting it.

-We have expose four agent types by default:
+We have exposed four agent types by default:

 - "GPT 3.5 Turbo"
 - "GPT 4"